honggekang/honggekang.github.io/_posts/2021-12-27-College-completion-rate.md

 background: '/img/posts/college/uw.jpg'
 ---

-## College completion rate is tied to multiple factors and it is related more to my own since I am in my last academic year for master degree studying.
+ College completion rate is tied to multiple factors and it is related more to my own since I am in my last academic year for master degree studying.
 I will inspect gender, family income, race, tuition fee and SAT,ACT score as if they would affect college completion rate.

-<br><br>

 <h3> Findings </h3>